tjwkura5/microblog_EC2_deployment/stuff.md

     pytest -s tests/unit/test_app.py
     ```

     We are incorporating the -s flag because it allows pytest to output to the console anything that your tests print, such as print() statements, which is useful for debugging.
-Normally, pytest captures and suppresses output, but the -s flag disables that capture, allowing you to see all printed output while running tests.
+Normally, pytest captures and suppresses output, but the -s flag disables that, allowing you to see all printed output while running tests.

 ## Create Multibranch Pipeline